YuXuan-Glasgow/SNN6mA/README.md

 (I) Datasets& Best model

-Dataset is placed inside the folder 'data'.
-The model that has the best performance named 'best_model' is placed in the folder 'model'.
+Datasets A.thaliana and D.melanogaster are placed inside the folder 'data'.
+The model that has the best performance named 'best_model_th' stands for the best performance of SNN6mA on A.thaliana while 'best_model_me' stands for the best performance of SNN6mA on D.melanogaster.
+Both datasets are placed in the folder 'model'.

 (II) DataProcessing.py